Mark Chimsky is an editorial consultant with extensive publishing experience. He edits both nonfiction and fiction.

 As a writer, Mark is an award-winning poet whose poetry and essays have appeared in The Journal of the American Medical Association, Wild Violet, The Oakland Review, Three Rivers Poetry Journal, and Mississippi Review.

 In addition, Mark was on the faculty of New York University’s (NYU’s) Center for Publishing, and for three years served as the director of the book section of NYU’s Summer Publishing Institute.
-He is currently an adjunct instructor in the Writing, Literature, and Publishing Department at Emerson College in Boston.
+He is currently affiliated faculty in the Writing, Literature, and Publishing Department at Emerson College in Boston.